- Additional information

 - Reviews (0)

-The broad, heavily calcified jaws and nearly terminal mouth, combined with robust, serrated teeth, enable the tiger shark to take on these large prey.
+The broad, heavily calcified jaws and nearly terminal mouth, combined with robust, serrated teeth, enable the Tiger shark or Galeocerdo tigrinusto take on these large prey.
 In addition, excellent eyesight and acute sense of smell enable it to react to faint traces of blood and follow them to the source.
 The ability to pick up low-frequency pressure waves enables the shark to advance towards an animal with confidence, even in murky water.
-The shark circles its prey and studies it by prodding it with its snout.
+The tiger shark or Galeocerdo tigrinus circles its prey and studies it by prodding it with its snout.
 When attacking, the shark often eats its prey whole.

 |Tiger Shark Facts:||